araffin/academic-kickstart/content/post/hyperparam-tuning/index.md

 In this blog post, I'll explore some of the techniques for automatic hyperparameter tuning, using reinforcement learning as a concrete example.
 I'll discuss the challenges of hyperparameter optimization, and introduce different samplers and schedulers for exploring the hyperparameter space.
-In part two (WIP), I'll show how to use the [Optuna library](https://github.com/optuna/optuna) to put these techniques into practice.
+In [part two](../optuna/), I'll show how to use the [Optuna library](https://github.com/optuna/optuna) to put these techniques into practice.

 If you prefer to learn with video, I gave this tutorial at ICRA 2022.
 The [slides](https://araffin.github.io/tools-for-robotic-rl-icra2022/), notebooks and videos are online: